Magic-angle Twisted Bilayer Systems with Quadratic-Band-Touching: Exactly Flat Bands with High-Chern Number

-In the non-interacting limit, the two flat bands are degenerate.
-The degeneracy of the two flat bands for the twisted bilayer checkerboard lattice is protected by the time-reversal symmetry $T$.
-Applying a weak time-reversal symmetry breaking term which preserve all other symmetries of the system: $A\sigma_{y}\sin(\frac{k_x}{2})\sin(\frac{k_y}{2})$, the degeneracy is lifted while the flatness of bands is still well preserved.
-Such symmetry breaking and gap opening between two flat bands may be induced by interactions between the electrons \cite{PhysRevLett.122.246401,PhysRevB.103.205413}.
-To analyze the topology of each flat band, we first lift the degeneracy between the two bands by applying the symmetry breaking term.
-Assuming $A/w_{AB}=0.5$, we have calculated the Berry curvature of the two flat bands and the corresponding Chern number: $C_n = \frac{1}{2\pi}\int_{\text{mBZ}} \mathcal{B}_{n}d_{k_x}d_{k_y}.$ Our result shows that the lower band hosts a Chern number of $\mp2$ while the upper band host a Chern number of $\pm2$ (the sign of the Chern number for each band depends on the sign of $A$).
-For a spinless TBCB system, this is the only possible way for the two bands to split; the topology of the system are highly-nontrivial with high-Chern number $C=\pm2$.
-To the best of our knowledge, it is the first time that high-Chern number of $\pm 2$ is realized in flat bands of twisted bilayer systems \footnote{High-Chern number flat bands can also be realized in twisted graphene multilayers \cite{ledwith2021family,wang2021hierarchy}} with QBTP, however in our system, the QBTP is stable against interaction and have only one valley which will lead to different physics.
+In the non-interacting limit, the degeneracy of the two flat bands for the TBCB is protected by the time-reversal symmetry $T$.
+To give a simple illustration of the topology with the existence of interactions, we apply a weak0time-reversal-symmetry-breaking term which preserves all other symmetries except the mirror symmetry: $A\sigma_{y}\sin(\frac{k_x}{2})\sin(\frac{k_y}{2})$.
+The degeneracy is then lifted, while the flatness of bands is still well preserved.
+Assuming $A/w_{AB}=0.5$, we have calculated the Berry curvature of the two flat bands and the corresponding Chern number: $C_n = \frac{1}{2\pi}\int_{\text{mBZ}} \mathcal{B}_{n}d_{k_x}d_{k_y}.$ Our result shows that the lower band hosts a Chern number of $\mp2$, while the upper band host a Chern number of $\pm2$ where the sign of the Chern number depends on the sign of $A$.
+For a spinless TBCB system, this is the only possible way for the two bands to split; the topology of the system is highly nontrivial with high Chern number $C=\pm2$.
+It is noteworthy that this high Chern number of $\pm 2$ is realized in the flat bands of a twisted bilayer systems \footnote{High-Chern number flat bands can also be realized in twisted graphene multilayers \cite{ledwith2021family,wang2021hierarchy}} with stable QBTPs, and in our system, the QBTPs have only one valley, which will lead to different physics.